AdaCore/training_material/courses/fundamentals_of_ada/190_exceptions.rst

     .. image:: airbag_exception_handler.png

 ---------------------------------------
-Relying On Exception Raising Is Risky
+Relying on Exception Raising Is Risky
 ---------------------------------------

 * They may be **suppressed**